LenneDalben/StardewValleyModsGPL/README.md

 # LenneDalben's Stardew Valley Mods (with GPL License)
-Welcome to the respository of my mods for Stardew Valley that have a GPL License! <a href="https://github.com/LenneDalben/StardewValleyModsGPL/releases">Releases here</a>.
+Welcome to the respository of my mods for Stardew Valley that have a GPL License! <a href="https://github.com/LenneDalben/StardewValleyModsGPL/releases">Releases to download here</a>.

 <a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Unique%20Mobile%20Greetings">Unique Mobile Greetings</a>
 Adds unique mobile greetings for the Mobile Phone mod!